How Cold Affects Our Eyes: Effects and Protection

 FAQ

-Can cold weather permanently damage your eyes?
+Can cold permanently damage eyes?

 No, but prolonged exposure to extreme cold can cause temporary problems that require medical attention.

-There is no precise limit, but avoid direct exposure to wind and cold below 0°C for too long.
+There's no precise limit, but avoid direct exposure to wind and cold below 0°C for too long.

-Do glasses protect against the cold?
+Do prescription glasses protect against cold?

 Conclusion